* Stand on your hind legs and shoot like a man!

 Next weekend

 Ok, you've been practicing all summer and now the time has come.
 It's time for the State Offhand championship!
 This weekend's highpower matches at Mpls.
 Rifle Club will determine who is the best shooter in Minnesota.
 That's right -- 'the best shooter'.
 I have always considered that shooting from the standing position is the toughest way to compete.
 Only the most dedicated shooting competitor will ever put in enough effort to aquire the skill of being a good offhand shooter.
 We all have heard the bar stories from somebody that says they shot that deer at 200+ yds while walking through the woods.
 Yeah sure they did - from the prone position or maybe with a rifle rest - but from the standing position?
 I'd love to see those braggarts at a standing match -- go up there on the 200 yd line, take up the standing position, lift that rifle up and take their best shot with iron sights at the 6 inch ten ring on the target - then do it over and over for 20 shots and take your score like a man.
 I suspect few could hit the 13 inch black bullseye, let alone the 6 inch 10 ring.
-Well this weekend the folks that can do that will be competing for the State Offhand Championship -- or as I call it the Best shooter Championship
+Well this weekend the folks that can do that will be competing for the State Offhand Championship -- or as I call it the Best shooter Championship.

 The action starts at 0900 am Saturday, Aug 29 with a 1000 pt.
 OTC match that includes 2 prone strings of fire from the 300yd line.
 Click here for Match Bulletin.
 Then after the match the fun starts with another one of those great BBQs put on by the MRC guys.
 Don't miss this.